revk/ESP32-Faikin/Manuals/Advanced.md

 When remote working `autop` is assumed if `autoptemp` is not `0`.

+### Reference temperature

+In addition to the above, `env` in `control` you can set `autotopic` to subscribe to, and `autopayload` as the field name in a JSON payload in that topic, which is sent periodically will set the reference temperature.

 ### Special settings

 Some more advances settings which you are unlikely to need to ever change.